Product Analysis & Development

 - Primary — the package has direct contact with the product (an example of this is a pouch for a dry cake mix).

-- Tertiary — refers to the shipping package (an example of this is a corrugated shipping case containing several cake mix boxes).
+- Tertiary — refers to the shipping package (an example of this is a corrugated shipping case containing multiple cake mix boxes).

 - Quaternary: unitized shipping package (an example of this is a pallet load of stretched, wrapped, shipping cases filled with cake mix boxes).